kubeovn/kube-ovn/docs/vlan.md

 ![topology](vlan-topology.png "vlan network topology")

 To enable Vlan mode, a ~~dedicated~~ network interface is required by container network.
 Mac address, MTU, IP addresses and routes attached to the interface will be copied/transferred to an OVS bridge named `br-PROVIDER` where `PROVIDER` is name of the provider network.

+> NOTICE: If the provided interface is a bond device in mode 6 (a.k.a. balance-alb or adaptive load balancing), the OVS bridge will NOT contain the same Mac address.
+Instead, Kube-OVN assigns a generated Mac address with prefix `00:00:00` to the bridge.

 The related switch port must work in trunk mode to accept 802.1q packets.
 For underlay network with no vlan tag, you need to set the VLAN ID to 0.